ianckruger/ABApp/README.md

     - not professional like Slack
     - not too casual like instagram
     - make messages feel iMessage
+    - Emojis instead of yes or no for polls and stuff

 ## Problems
 - Multiple GC's (Too many people for 1)
     - Create large groupchat
     - Instagram feels too professional

+## User Discovery
+    - Streaks for meetings attended?
+        - Could be trophies
+        - Only admin can see?

+    - Message reactions
+        - Emojis for yes or no
+        - iMessage vs Insta vs discord style

+    - What features theyd want as members vs as exec